Anaerobic digestion (AD) plants vary in their cost of construction, but some guidance of costs can be provided.

 Adding a mean 12.5% of that figure to cover an initial feasibility study, planning permission, assessment and licencing would bring the total to around £112,500.

-This brings the cost closer to £5,600 per installed kW of capacity.
+This brings the cost for a modest-size plant closer to £6,000 per installed kW of capacity when adjusted for inflation.